jhungerman/OM596CapstoneRep/ProcessNotes2.md

 	- ~~Calculated random number between StdDev min and max as estimate.
 Any <0 were calculated again between mean and 1 StdDev above~~
 		- This method, while seemingly statistically valid, would still overweight missing values to the calculated number
 		- Revert data
+	- Since the size of a yard is often affected by the size of the house, I calculated an Estimated sqFt using Total Area
+		- (Est SF for the subdivision)*(size of dwelling/average size of dwelling for sub)
+		- This created some instances where the yard was greater than 1 standard deviation of the mean SF for the sub
+			- For these I limited the max to the avg + 1 standard deviation
 	- 657 remining records where there was no square footage estimate for the given subdivision

 ##Combined Data Set Prep **(AssessmentDataSetFromAccess.xlsx)**